toitware/examples/ble/README.md

 ## Running the examples

-To run the BLE advertising code examples on your ESP32, execute the following Toit CLI command:
+To run the BLE advertising code example on your ESP32, execute the following Toit CLI command:

 ```bash
 toit run advertising.toit
 ```

-To run the BLE scanning code examples on your ESP32, execute the following Toit CLI command:
+To run the BLE scanning code example on your ESP32, execute the following Toit CLI command:

 ```bash
 toit run scanning.toit